Education / 001

 Skin resurfacing acids are not all the same

 Skin exfoliation works on a spectrum, and the biggest mistake people make is assuming every acid does the same job at a different speed.
+It does not.
 A gentle alpha hydroxy acid used at home can improve dullness and fine texture, while a properly selected clinical peel can reach deeper layers of photoaging and wrinkles that topical use may never fully change.

 How acids are grouped by strength